refreshav/www/content/project/creative-computing.md

 {{< pic src="images/project/creative-computing/Mohammed_Shameer_Iqbal.png" title="Shameer Iqbal" align="left" >}}

 After completing his Masters in Computer Science at Acadia University, Shameer Iqbal began working with Singolar.
 Singolar is a Wolfville based technology startup that uses advanced intelligence to help companies improve client interactions.
-Shameer's areas of Computer Science expertise includes Machine Learning, Data Mining and Data Visualization.
+Shameer's areas of computer science interest includes Machine Learning, Data Mining and Data Visualization.

 We believe that offering an extracurricular course on Scratch for kids 8 to 13 will help this generation develop a fundamental literacy around the computer sciences.